cschool-cinema/kinex/README.md

 - Encrypted property: - `sample.option.in.application.properties=ENC(O8PUiDHzgAKmzQpKap+zxqnltgfMhxpI373/nnhghxjLuMJHyOuV8ya9tG9QM0TX)`

 ### APPLICATIONS PROPERTIES
-All app configuration is in `application.properties` file inside `resources` folder.
+All app configuration is in the`application.properties` file inside the `resources` folder.
-Information about encrypted password is in SECURITY section of this readme.
+Information about the encrypted password is in the SECURITY section of this readme.
+For testing purposes, it is unnecessary to use an encrypted form of the passwords.
+Only in the production version, it is admissible to use an encrypted form of passwords.
 The properties are in several categories.
 Most important properties are:
 - INITIAL SETUP
     - `application.timezone=UTC` \- application works in UTC timezone